jerryzhangdata/Oracle-to-Snowflake-Pipeline-With-Automated-Reporting/README.md

 ## 3) Secure Connectivity and Database Access via Fivetran
-We first configure the Oracle RDS database as a Fivetran Connection.
-Because RDS does not provide OS-level access for SSH, we configure an SSH tunnel through an EC2 instance acting as the SSH server.
+We first configure the Oracle RDS database as a **Fivetran** Connection.
+Because RDS does not provide OS-level access for **SSH**, we configure an SSH tunnel through an **EC2 instance** acting as the SSH server.
 Next, we configure Snowflake as the Fivetran Destination, also using SSH for authentication.
-Finally, we validate the pipeline by inserting dummy data into Oracle and confirming it replicates into Snowflake.
+Finally, we validate the pipeline by inserting dummy data into Oracle and confirming it replicates into **Snowflake**.

 ### 3a) Configuring Oracle RDS as Fivetran Connection
-Following Fivetran’s [Amazon RDS for Oracle Setup Guide](https://fivetran.com/docs/connectors/databases/oracle/oracle-connector/rds-setup-guide), we selected **SSH** as the connection method.
+Following Fivetran’s [Amazon RDS for Oracle Setup Guide](https://fivetran.com/docs/connectors/databases/oracle/oracle-connector/rds-setup-guide), we selected SSH as the connection method.
 In SQL Developer, using the admin account, we ran the query below to create a dedicated service account for Fivetran and grant it the necessary access privileges.

 ```sql
 -- Configured per fivetran setup guide: https://fivetran.com/docs/connectors/databases/oracle/oracle-connector/setup-guide